vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       Invokes a filter.

-      invoke() makes sure the filter has no compat input nodes, checks that the *args* passed to the filter are consistent with the argument list registered by the plugin that contains the filter, calls the filter's "create" function, and checks that the filter doesn't return any compat nodes.
+      invoke() checks that
+      the *args* passed to the filter are consistent with the argument list registered by the plugin that contains the filter, calls the filter's "create" function, and checks that the filter returns the declared types.
       If everything goes smoothly, the filter will be ready to generate frames after invoke() returns.

-      Thread-safe.

       *plugin*
          A pointer to the plugin where the filter is located.
 Must not be NULL.

-         See getPluginById_\ () and getPluginByNs_\ ().
+         See getPluginByID_\ ().

       *name*
          Name of the filter to invoke.